Johnny "Drama" Chase: Fictional biography

 In Season Eight, Drama does voice acting for a new animated series called Johnny's Bananas, an urban comedy where all characters are primarily apes and monkeys.
-His co-star is Andrew Dice Clay, and the show was created by Billy Walsh.
-He is also pegged as the lead actor in a TV movie based on a script written by Vince and Walsh.
+Andrew Dice Clay is his co-star, and the show was created by Billy Walsh.
+He is also cast as the lead actor in a TV movie adapted from a script written by Vince and Walsh.

 Interests

 Drama loves the Irish band U2; his motto for their concerts is "Floor level or bust".
 Drama prefers José Cuervo tequila and Johnnie Walker Blue.
-He also likes enjoying "a good steak, a bottle of red, a couple cigars and some good conversation."
+He also likes enjoying "a good steak, a bottle of red, a couple cigars, and some good conversation."
 He has attended an S&M seminar.

 Relation to Vincent

-Viewers of the series are shown that Drama and Vince are in fact related.
+Viewers of the series are shown that Drama and Vince are, in fact, related.
 Turtle once emphasized that Johnny was Vince's half-brother and that Vincent thought Drama was his cousin until Vince was 14.
 On the HBO Entourage web site, Drama is also referred to as Vince's half-brother.

 Vince and Drama share the same last name.
-They appear to have the same mother in the episode "Aquamom" when Johnny calls himself her "first born".
+They appear to have the same mother in the episode "Aquamom" when Johnny calls himself her "firstborn.".
 However, Drama calls Vincent's mother "your mom" in the episode "My Maserati Does 185".
 However, this could possibly be explained as him referring to her informally as mom if she was a main mother figure in his life.

-Drama may be simply very close to Vince's mother, Rita Chase, due to the fact that the line in "My Maserati Does 185" about their shared father is a definitive genetical statement said in a genuine sense.
-This means that Rita may not actually be Drama's biological mother, but either his stepmother and/or adoptive mother, with Vince and Johnny having the same biological father, who was an alcoholic and left the family when both were relatively young.
+Drama may simply be very close to Vince's mother, Rita Chase, due to the fact that the line in "My Maserati Does 185" about their shared father is a definitive genetical statement said in a genuine sense.
+This means that Rita may not actually be Drama's biological mother, but either his stepmother or adoptive mother, with Vince and Johnny having the same biological father, who was an alcoholic and left the family when both were relatively young.

 Rita Chase may indeed be Johnny's biological mother.
-His line in "Aquamom", along with the fact that "Aquamom" came after "My Maserati Does 185" may support this theory.
-This creates, what Entourage creator Doug Ellin has referred to as an auto-perspective angle in which the audience can assume one or the other in reference to Johnny's actual parentage.
+His line in "Aquamom", along with the fact that "Aquamom" came after "My Maserati Does 185, may support this theory.
+This creates, what Entourage creator Doug Ellin has referred to as an auto-perspective angle, in which the audience can assume one or the other in reference to Johnny's actual parentage.

-During Season Six, Johnny mentions his insecurities to the executive producer of Five Towns saying, "It could be my own insecurity about feeling my mother loved Vince more than she does me", alluding that Johnny's mother is Rita.
+During Season Six, Johnny mentions his insecurities to the executive producer of Five Towns, saying, "It could be my own insecurity about feeling my mother loved Vince more than she does me", alluding that Johnny's mother is Rita.
 It is believed that Johnny was born shortly after his parents left high school, thus explaining the age gap between himself and Vince.

 Drama is at least nine years older than Vince.